aws-samples/gitlab-for-eks/content/030_gitlab_cd_via_agent/032_gitlab_autodevops_via_agent.md

 22. To the right of 'production' *Click* **Open** (button)

       > It can take a while for SSL to register, you can click through the advanced button to see the site if SSL is not working yet.

 23. If everything worked as expected, you should see an application page called Simply Simple Notes and should not have any warnings or problems with SSL certificates.

+{{< admonition type=success title="Accomplished Outcomes" open=true >}}

+You have just completed :

+1. Setup a simple application to use Runner Based Push CD to deploy an application to Kubernetes through the cluster connection established by the GitLab Agent.
+2. Use Auto DevOps with the GitLab Agent cluster connection method.
+3. Leveraging the Group Level agent configuration method.

+{{% /admonition %}}